GYang79/textclassfication/README.md

 textclassification problem using different architecture.

-Also a naive version of VAE implemented.
+Also a naive version of VAE is implemented, though it doesn't really work.